-a stack of potato fritters.
+a stack of mashed potato fritters topped with chives.

 If you’re anything like me, when you make a batch of mashed potatoes, you make a LARGE batch…like huge!
 Thankfully you can repurpose those leftover mashed potatoes into other delicious dishes including these easy potato fritters.
-Simply form the potato mixture into patties and fry them in a hot skillet.

-You will end up with crispy potato fritters that are the perfect vehicle for delicious toppings!
 Serve them on their own or with leftover shredded lean protein served on top (for vegetarians: try served with whole cooked pinto beans or black beans).

 Key Ingredients